 Q: What happens at Bethesda?

-Your child will attend group counseling with other children near the same age who have also experienced sexual abuse.
+Your child may attend group counseling with other children near the same age who have also experienced sexual abuse.
+Children 6-18 years old will not only be in groups of children of like age, but will also by in groups of the same gender.
+Children 3-5 years old meet together, both boys and girls.
+Group sessions typically last one hour.
 Specially trained therapists offer a variety of interventions to help your child heal.
 Interventions may include reading stories, playing games, creating art, discussions, or movement activities.

 Bethesda maintains strict confidentiality.